Oppose Assisted Suicide

-In early September 2024, when parliament returned and a Bill on assisted suicide – so-called assisted dying – started its passage through the House of Lords, our Lead Bishop for Life Issues, Bishop John Sherrington, called for Catholics to unite in prayer and compassionate action.
+When a Bill on assisted suicide – so-called assisted dying – started its passage through parliament in September 2024, our Lead Bishop for Life Issues, Archbishop John Sherrington, called for Catholics to unite in prayer and compassionate action.

 The Bishops’ Conference has also compiled a list of resources to help you stay informed about the issue and inform others about the dangers of assisted suicide: